glesica/glesica.github.io/quotes.md

 ~ Clifford Geertz

+  > We look at the world once, in childhood.
+The rest is memory.

+~ Louise Glück, Nobel Literature Laureate

   > When a measure becomes a target, it ceases to be a good measure.

 ~ Charles Goodhart